-In the event of the bank’s bankruptcy, Mr Jones will be paid out the entire total of CHF 70 000 via the deposit insurance scheme.
+In the event of the bank’s bankruptcy, Mr. Smith will be paid out the entire total of CHF 70 000 via the deposit insurance scheme.

 Mrs. Smith has a personal account with a balance of CHF 30 000 and a savings account with a balance of CHF 120 000 at the bank.

-In the event of the bank’s bankruptcy, Ms Smith will receive a payout of CHF 100 000.
+In the event of the bank’s bankruptcy, Mrs. Smith will receive a payout of CHF 100 000.
 The remaining CHF 50 000 is not covered by the deposit insurance scheme.
-It is assigned to the third creditor class, and Ms Smith will be paid out at least part of the amount once the liquidation has been completed.
+It is assigned to the third creditor class, and Mrs. Smith will be paid out at least part of the amount once the liquidation has been completed.

 The insurance in this example totals CHF 170 000.